 Lead Judge in the Collection category, Simon joined Autosport straight from university and was editor by age 23.
 As Publisher and then Managing Director of Haymarket Magazines he launched What Car?, Classic & Sports Car and F1 Racing.
 For 20 years he was BBC Radio's motor racing commentator before joining ITV's F1 commentary team.

 Steve Cropley, Editor-in-Chief, Autocar and Lead Judge for the Outstanding Journalism category. has been testing and writing about cars for nearly 40 years, half of that time at Autocar.
 He joined the staff of Car magazine in 1978 and became editor in 1981.
 In 1989 he launched his own magazine, Buying Cars, which was bought two years later by Haymarket Media Group, where he has worked ever since.

 Chairman of Motorsport UK Council and a Vice President of the Royal Automobile Club, Tom Purves is Lead Judge for the Personality category.
-In 2010 he retired from the position of CEO of Rolls-Royce Motor Cars in Goodwood (a BMW Company) in 2010, following a career that also included roles as Managing Director of the BMW Group in Britain and head of BMW Group’s commercial operations in the USA and the Americas.
+In 2010 he retired from the position of CEO of Rolls-Royce Motor Cars in Goodwood (a BMW Company) following a career that also included roles as Managing Director of the BMW Group in Britain and head of BMW Group’s commercial operations in the USA and the Americas.